 "This is a way to empower nonsmoking people who are suffering under non-consensual secondhand smoke," said Becky Husmann, a San Jose resident advocating tougher secondhand smoking laws in Belmont.

-What the proposed law isn't, advocates say, is another way to dole out tickets
+What the proposed law isn't, advocates say, is another way to dole out tickets to citizens enjoying a smoke in the park or on their apartment balcony.

 In addition to the smoking ban, the proposed Belmont ordinance would also declare secondhand smoke a public nuisance.
 That would leave smokers in single-family homes which would be the only legal refuge for smokers vulnerable to lawsuits from neighbors who object to tobacco smoke habitually drifting onto their properties.